-A student must be passing all classes with all A's and E/S in conduct to qualify for the highest award - the Director's Award.
+A student must be passing all core classes with a 96 and above with all A's and E/S in conduct to qualify for the highest award - the Director's Award in grades 1 - 12.

-A student must be passing all classes and earn an overall grade average of 90-100 in the following subjects: Bible, Math, Language Arts, History, and Science to be recognized for the A Honor Roll.
+A student must be passing all classes and earn an overall grade average of 90-100 in the following subjects: Bible, Math, Language Arts, History, and Science to be recognized for the A Honor Roll in grades 1 - 12.

-A student must be passing all classes and earn an overall grade average of 80-89 in the following subjects: Bible, Math, Language Arts, History, and Science to be recognized for the B Honor Roll.
+A student must be passing all classes and earn an overall grade average of 80-89 in the following subjects: Bible, Math, Language Arts, History, and Science to be recognized for the B Honor Roll in grades 1 - 12.

 A student must have all "E's" or "A's" in conduct to be recognized for the Citizenship Award in grades 1 - 12.
-A student must have all E's or S's in conduct in grades K4/K5 to receive the Citizen Award
+A student must have all E's or S's in conduct in grades K4/K5 to receive the Citizenship Award.